 Research finds issues

 The Organisation for Economic Co-operation and Development (OECD) recently released relevant research findings.
 In fact, some of the factors affecting the benefits of technology-assisted learning are the devices used, geography, and the background of teachers and students using the technology.
-The level of the intensity of technology and the overall performance of the school system also influences the outcome.
-Reported findings raise the question about how far online education could be substituted to campus-based educational service delivery.
+The level of the intensity of technology and the overall performance of the school system also influence the outcome.
+Reported findings raise the question of how far online education could be substituted for campus-based educational service delivery.
 The more engaging role of teachers, both inside and outside classrooms, may weaken the comparative advantage of technology further.
-Henceforth, we should pay attention on the human role in leveraging eLearning.
+Henceforth, we should pay attention to the human role in leveraging eLearning.

 Likely future of eLearning